Frequently Asked Questions

 You can automate all software components that have an application programming interface (API) or allow some other kind of remote access.
 Cloudomation can monitor the state of a system, it lets you react to changes in a system, read data from a system, process your business logic to transform data or make decisions, write data to a system, or execute scripts on systems.

-Automation workflows are defined in Flow Scripts.
+Automation processes are defined in Flow Scripts.
 Flow Scripts are written in Python, using normal Python syntax plus Cloudomation specific functions.

 No, you don’t.
 Some programming experience is recommended, and knowing Python is an advantage, but it is not necessary.
 Cloudomation provides documentation of its functions and examples of common routines.
 If you have experience with any programming language, you will be able to put together a Flow Script without knowing Python.